anonimeact/snappy-ed/README.md

  - You can user random letters (a...z / A...Z) and numbers (0...9)
  - Symbols of any kind are not allowed
  - The length of the key is 15, can't be less or more
+ - Each key character must be unique, for example: "1234567890abcdef", "qwertyuiop09876"

 *) **Note**